Gas central heating boilers

 There are two important points to note about radiator valves.
 First, it's not a good idea to fit them in a room where you have your main wall thermostat, because the two will work to oppose one another: if the wall thermostat switches the boiler off, the radiator valve thermostat will try to switch it back on again, and vice-versa!
 Second, if you have adjoining rooms with thermostats set at different temperatures, keep your doors closed.
 If you have a cool room with the valve turned down connected to a warm room with the valve turned up, the radiator in the warm room will be working overtime to heat the cool room as well.

-How do boilers make hot water?
+How do combi boilers make hot water?

-on a hot water faucet (tap), you open a valve that lets water escape.
+When you turn on a hot water faucet (tap), you open a valve that lets water escape.

 The water feeds through a network of pipes leading back to the boiler.